How to Add Subtitles in Filmora (2026): Auto-Caption + SRT Workflow

 What's the fastest way to subtitle a non-English video in Filmora?

 Generate the caption track outside Filmora using a multilingual transcription tool (Subanana, Happy Scribe, etc.), export as SRT, and import the SRT into Filmora.
-For Cantonese or Mandarin specifically, Subanana's STT layer routes each language to its best-evaluated model across 80+ supported languages, and handles mixed-language content natively; for European-language breadth, Happy Scribe is a reasonable alternative.
+Subanana covers 80+ source languages and lets you pre-load brand and technical terms via the glossary; for European-language breadth and human-verified accuracy, Happy Scribe is a reasonable alternative.

 Can Filmora burn subtitles into the exported video?